MV Britannic (1929): Background

 On 1 January 1927 the International Mercantile Marine Company sold White Star Line to the Royal Mail Steam Packet Company (RMSP).
 At the time White Star had one new steamship on order, Laurentic, and was discussing designs with Harland and Wolff for a proposed 1,000-foot liner, but overall the White Star fleet needed modernising.

 Motor ships were more economical than steam, and in the 1920s the maximum size of marine diesel engine had increased rapidly.
 RMSP had recently taken delivery of two large motor ships, Asturias (1925) and Alcantara (1926), and chose diesel to replace White Star's "Big Four" liners.
-The replacements were to be smaller than the Big Four but more luxurious.
+The replacements were to be slightly larger than the Big Four and more luxurious.

 Building

 On 14 April 1927 Harland and Wolff laid Britannic's keel on slip number one in its Belfast yard.
 She was launched on 6 August 1929, started three days of sea trials in the Firth of Clyde on 25 or 26 May 1930, and was completed on 21 June 1930.Britannic had two propellers installed, each driven by a ten-cylinder, four-stroke, double-acting diesel engine.
 Between them the two engines developed 20,000 NHP and gave Britannic a speed of 20.5 kn.
 When new, Britannic was the largest motor ship in the UK Merchant Navy and the second largest in the World, second only to the Italian liner .Britannic was built as a "cabin ship" with berths for 1,553 passengers: 504 cabin class, 551 tourist class and 498 third class.
 She had a gymnasium, a swimming pool, and her cabin class dining saloon was in Louis XIV style.
 She had eight holds, one of which could carry unpackaged cars.
 Two holds were refrigerated, and her total refrigerated capacity was 72440 ft3.

 12 bulkheads divided her hull into watertight compartments.
 Their watertight doors could be closed either electrically from the bridge, or manually.
 Installed were 24 lifeboats, two motor boats and two backup boats.Britannic had two funnels.
 As on many early Harland and Wolff motor ships they were low and broad.
 Only her aft funnel was a diesel exhaust.
 Her forward funnel was a dummy that housed two smoking rooms: one for her deck officers and the other for the engineer officers.
 It also contained water tanks and, later in her career, radar equipment.Britannic was painted in White Star Line colours: black hull with a gold line, white superstructure and ventilators, red boot-topping, and buff funnels with a black top.
 Both Britannic and Georgic kept their White Star colours after White Star merged with Cunard in 1934.